 A complete cholesterol test measures four types of lipids (fats) in your blood.

 - Total cholesterol: This is the total amount of cholesterol in your blood.

 - Low-density lipoprotein (LDL) cholesterol: This is referred to as “bad” cholesterol, and too much of it can lead to heart attack, stroke, and atherosclerosis.

 - High-density lipoprotein (HDL) cholesterol: This is referred to as “good” cholesterol because it helps remove LDL cholesterol from your blood.

-- Triglycerides: when you eat, your body converts the calories it doesn’t need into triglycerides, which are stored in your fat cells.
-People who are overweight or diabetic or who eat too many sweets or drink too much alcohol can have high triglyceride levels.
+- Triglycerides: When you eat, your body converts the calories it doesn’t need into triglycerides, which are stored in your fat cells.
+People who are overweight, diabetic, eat too many sweets, or drink too much alcohol can have high triglyceride levels.